 - Place the grated potatoes in a sieve and place sieve over a bowl.
 Toss potatoes with 1 tsp salt and let potatoes rest so the moisture will be drawn out.
 Toss the potato water.

 - Once the boiling potatoes are done, drain off water and return potatoes to pan.
 Add butter and milk to pan, mash with a potato masher.
 Add eggs and green onion, stir.

 - In a separate, small bowl add the dry ingredients (salt, pepper, flour, baking powder), stir until well combined, add to the pot.
+Add the shredded potatoes.
 Mix all ingredients well, you should have a lumpy, thick pancake-like batter.
 If it’s too thick, add more milk.

 - In a large skillet, heat up 2 Tbs of oil until it starts to smoke, add 1 Tbs of butter.
 Using a measuring cup, scoop batter into pan making 4 inch rounds, tamp down if needed to flatten.

 - Cook on each side until golden brown, remove and drain on paper towels.
 Serve while hot.

 - Trans Fat: 0 grams

 - Carbohydrates: 50 mg